At Home with Homeschooling

-Homeschooling, whether part-time or full-time, with a preschooler or an older child, seems a daunting task.
-Taking near-total control over your child’s education is not a decision to be made lightly at the spur of the moment.
+While this is good news for parents who want to homeschool their child, taking near-total control of your child’s education is not a decision to be made lightly at the spur of the moment.
 Here, then, is an attempt at sorting the basic factors parents may want to consider, before homeschooling.

 Why do you want to homeschool your child?